-Puerto Rican celebrity chef Wilo Benet got his start in famous kitchens like New York City’s Le Bernardin, was the chef at the governor’s mansion in San Juan, and opened his famous restaurant, Pikayo, in San Juan in the early 90’s.
+Puerto Rican celebrity chef Wilo Benet is a true entrepreneur and Puerto Rican success story.
+He started in famous kitchens like New York City’s Le Bernardin, was the chef at the governor’s mansion in San Juan, and then opened his famous restaurant, Pikayo, in San Juan in the early 90’s.

 Hurricane Maria put Wilo out of business and, as luck would have it, ironically it also kept him afloat with an opportunity to survive the pandemic.

 After 28 years of successful operations, Hurricane Maria forced him to to close Pikayo’s doors for good.
 What the French-trained chef didn’t know at the time was that while Hurricane Maria was closing Pikayo, the new concept he was working on in the background, Wilo Eatery & Bar would be the best decision he ever made.
 It would keep him in business in the future: to weather the upcoming Coronavirus storm that nobody foresaw.

 That’s because when Pikayo closed, Wilo’s new casual restaurant concept with grab-and-go food, was just what the local community needed as the Coronavirus pandemic struck.
 A strong demand grew for takeout food and he stayed open to serve it.

 It was no doubt a trying time on the island – almost every other restaurant in San Juan closed.
 With Wilo Eatery & Bar located in Guaynabo, a municipality about 10 miles west of San Juan with locals, therefore less dependent on tourists, he’s been cushioned a bit from the loss in visitors to the island.
 Wilo’s successfully kept his signature quality level up for the people who know him.
 From coffee to croquetas and foie gras to paella, it continues non-stop.